 Small injection units are one of Vector’s hallmarks, in fact.
 “All of our injection units are half the weight and half the size of what’s available on the market now,” Goodwin said.
 “We can also get away with smaller, more efficient molds by strategically placing one or two injection units: the entire molding cell therefore becomes more manageable.
 It’s a modular, flexible approach that allows us to deliver whatever configuration the customer requires.”

 Vector’s staff size is small, too, but that doesn’t mean the firm is operating entirely on its own.
 “We use a lot of outsourcing, which gives us access to the right people for the right tasks while remaining lean,” Goodwin said.
 “At the end of the day, though, all of our injection molding machines are assembled onsite by our team.”

 To date, Vector has supplied machines to American customers for molding automotive parts, consumer goods, and medical devices.
 “We’ve had a narrow, export-driven focus until now, selling equipment exclusively into the U.S., but we’re now looking to break into the Canadian market – it’s the natural next step for us,” Goodwin said.

 The company has already achieved a first in Canada.
 “There are only two other companies in the world that I know of that are building small custom injection molding machines in the manner that we are, and neither is Canadian,” Goodwin said.

 Having found its niche and begun to exploit it south of the border, Goodwin is confident that the company is ready to satisfy the requirements of molders on its home turf.
 “We’re a young team with a lot of vision and growth potential,” he said.
 “The big injection molding machine makers are focused on volume, and don’t give much attention to custom machines; we have the solutions to help molders with special needs.”

-So now it’s really worth driving to Acton.
+So, now it’s really worth the drive to Acton.